delucca/template/doc/guides/contributing/pull-requests.md

 ### Step 8: Test

-Before opening a pull request, you must ensure that all previous tests are passing, and also thaht the new code that you're adding are covered with tests.
+Before opening a pull request, you must ensure that all previous tests are passing and that the new code you're adding is covered with tests.
 We've created a simple [writting tests guide][writting-tests-guide] that explains how you can add tests for your solved issue.

 Read the [running tests guide][running-tests-guide] to understand how to execute this project's automated tests.